Tyler Miller

-Tyler Austin Miller (born March 12, 1993) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club D.C.
-United.
+Tyler Austin Miller (born March 12, 1993) is an American professional soccer player who plays as a goalkeeper for EFL League One club Bolton Wanderers.

 Miller grew up in Woodbury, New Jersey and attended Bishop Eustace Preparatory School.

-College career
+Youth and college career

-Miller spent his entire college career at Northwestern University.
-He made a total of 77 appearances for the Wildcats and finished with a school record 36 shutouts.
+Miller was raised in Woodbury, New Jersey, and played for a youth team based in Pittsgrove Township as well as Bishop Eustace Preparatory School.
+He spent his entire college career at Northwestern University in Illinois and made a total of 77 appearances for the Wildcats.
+Miller finished with 36 career shutouts, setting a new school record.
+He majored in communications and minored in English while at Northwestern University and worked for MLS club Chicago Fire as an intern.
+Miller also trained with the team during his internship.

 He also played in the Premier Development League for Ocean City Nor'easters and Chicago Fire U-23.

 Club career

+Seattle Sounders FC

 On January 15, 2015, Miller was drafted in the second round (33rd overall) of the 2015 MLS SuperDraft by Seattle Sounders FC.
-Four days later however, Miller opted to sign with German Regionalliga side SVN Zweibrücken where he made 10 appearances.
+Four days later however, Miller signed with German Regionalliga side SVN Zweibrücken where he made 10 appearances.
 On July 9, 2015, Miller signed with USL club Seattle Sounders FC 2.
 He made his debut three days later in a 4–0 victory over Arizona United SC.

+Miller missed the rest of the USL season while recovering from thumb surgery.
+He signed a first-team contract with the Sounders at the end of the year.
+While initially expected to be a bench player, Miller made his first-team debut in the second match of the 2016 season after starter Stefan Frei was ruled out with an injury.
+The team lost 2–1 to Real Salt Lake during the match, which was played on Miller's birthday.
+His next match for the Sounders was a 2016 U.S. Open Cup match, also against Real Salt Lake, in which Miller made several saves to win a penalty shootout.
+He played in two more U.S. Open Cup matches and was on the bench during the team's MLS Cup 2016 victory; Miller also played in several USL matches for Seattle Sounders FC 2.
+He made one regular season appearance in 2017 but was later called up for a MLS Cup Playoff match against the Houston Dynamo, where Miller kept a clean sheet.

 Los Angeles FC

 On December 12, 2017, Miller was selected by Los Angeles FC with the first selection in the 2017 MLS Expansion Draft.
 On March 4, 2018, Miller debuted in a match against his former team, the Seattle Sounders.
-Going on to win 1–0, Miller made 4 saves to keep a clean sheet.
+He made seven saves to keep a clean sheet as LAFC won 1–0.

+Miller went on to play in 33 matches for LAFC in their inaugural season, as Luis López was injured at the start of the year.
+He earned 10 shutouts in the regular season.